 How do you filter out the clutter that surrounds a journal’s core content?
 JURN doesn’t index the home pages, unless it can’t be avoided.
-Instead JURN uniquely uses the actual Google-visible article URLs, rather than the basic home-page URLs.
-Every effort is made to exclude paywalled pages, in journals that are only partly free.
+Instead JURN uniquely uses the actual Google-visible article URL, rather than the home page URL.
+Every effort is made to exclude paywalled pages, in journals which are only partly free.
 For an idea of how JURN indexes only the free articles, see here.

 What about link-rot and spam?
 A regular Linkbot-based ’404 – not found’ hunt is undertaken, based on the links Directory, to help treat the inevitable link-rot.
 Home-page URLs that are flagged as ‘broken’ or ‘moved’ are investigated and relocated, usually leading to the discovery of a moved content URL.
-JURN also uses ‘dark side’ SEO software to check if the article-level URLs are still being indexed and displayed in search-results by Google.
-Spam-magnets, such as journal blogs, can be blocked using the Google CSE “Exclude” tool or by tweaking the original URL so as to only target the articles.
-Google also plays its part, by constantly indexing and weeding dead links from its databases, and for this reason you should find almost no dead links in JURN, despite its size and scope.
+JURN also uses ‘dark side’ SEO software to check if the article-level URLs are still being indexed and displayed in Google search-results.
+Spam-magnets, such as defunct journal blogs, can be blocked using the Google CSE “Exclude” tool or by tweaking the original URL so as to only target the articles.
+Google also plays its part, by constantly indexing and weeding dead links from its databases.
+For these reasons you should find almost no dead links in JURN, despite its large size and scope.

 What about the faux open access journals, whose publishers are only interested in the publishing fee?
 JURN’s curator is well aware of such dodgy practices, and so far as is known no publishers on Bealle’s Lists of Publishers and Journals are indexed in JURN.
 I subscribe by RSS to all the blogs on the sidebar (see right), some of which are devoted to tracking predatory and dubious open access publishers, and I take note of new accusations and evidence.

 Who made your front-page banner?
 Thanks to the Blender Foundation for the Creative Commons matte painting used in the background.
-Colour shifted in Photoshop, and the font used for the JURN lettering was ‘FogLighten 04′.
+I colour shifted it in Photoshop, and the font used for the JURN lettering was ‘FogLighten 04′.

 I can’t stand the ‘bouncy puppy effect’ on the JURN Directory.
 How do I turn it off?
 Simply save the page to your desktop (as a plain .htm file), and then open it again from there.
 The interactivity will disappear, and you’ll see a huge list of over 3,000 Web links in four columns.
 Happy scrolling!